BirthdayResearch/quantum/README.md

 Only addresses with the Admin and Operational roles can call the `addSupportedTokens()` function.
 This sets the `_dailyAllowance` for an ERC20 token identified by its `_tokenAddress`.
 The `_startAllowanceTimeFrom` also represents when this token 'goes live'
 User are not allowed to bridge more than the dailyAllowance per day.

+If the admin sets `_startAllowanceTimeFrom` to 00:00 when adding a supported token, the token will be immediately supported.
+Upon bridging the token for the first time, `latestResetTimestamp` will be reset to 08:00:00 SGT (GMT+0800) for the day.

 ### Remove supported token

 Only addresses with the Admin and Operational role can call the `removeSupportedTokens()` function.